ryoppippi/mcporter/README.md

 Drop down to `runtime.callTool()` whenever you need explicit control over arguments, metadata, or streaming options.

+Call `mcporter list <server>` any time you need the TypeScript-style signature, optional parameter hints, and sample invocations that match the CLI's function-call syntax.

 ## Generate a Standalone CLI

 Turn any server definition into a shareable CLI artifact: